rantonels/rantonels.github.io/_posts/2017-05-05-critical-dimension.md

 I have **no** idea.

 Instinctively I would babble something about "physically reasonable" or "analyticity" but frankly this is just pure madness.
 It's definitely not a coincidence because the same trick works for superstrings too.
 In fact I'm not even sure what the exact relationship between the three different classes of proofs are, they look like completely different reasonings.
 In light-cone quantization, on a first reading you don't even realize how the scale/conformal invariance even fits in - it's very hidden.
 And if you happen to know some conformal field theory, go take a look at how that proof builds the 24.
-They don't sound like translations of the same thing, even though they *have* to be.
+They don't sound *exactly* like translations of the same thing, even though they *have* to be.

 It's fascinating how much information about the content of the theory the proofs of \\(D = 26\\) (or \\(D=10\\)) carry, and how much you already learn about strings just by trying to explain what is essentially the **most basic** fact about the theory.
 It is a limpid example of the fact that in string theory *everything fits*, nothing is just thrown there, everything is essential.